For those of us who, years ago, sailed aboard Mariner of the Seas from Port Canaveral, you know what that this is a special ship.

-Following an incredible $120 million makeover, the 3,114 passenger Mariner of the Seas sailed into Miami, the ship’s new home for the next 11 months.
-Covered in the multi-million dollar Mariner of the Seas refurbishment are new entertainment venues, eateries, staterooms enhancements and challenging activities.
+Included in the 2018 multi-million dollar Mariner of the Seas refurbishment were new entertainment venues, eateries, staterooms enhancements and challenging activities.

-Launched in 2003, Mariner of the Seas is now cruising 3- and 4-night itineraries from Miami to The Bahamas.
+Launched in 2003, with an increased passenger capacity of 3,114, Mariner of the Seas is now cruising 4-,5-,6- and 8-night itineraries from Port Canaveral.

 - Sky Pad – The gravity-defying bungee trampoline experience amped up with virtual reality